FabioTavernini/Powershell-Projects/SortScript/readme.txt

-PS File to group Files in sourcepath into destination path
+PS Script to group Files in sourcepath into destination path